Director, Education Policy

-- Facilitate engagement of members in the work of the Technology & Innovation Policy Committee and Subcommittees and other program areas, as appropriate.
+- Facilitate engagement of members in the work of the Education Policy Committee and other program areas, as appropriate.

-- Responsibility for reaching fund-raising goals, including design and implementation of marketing plans to identify and recruit sponsors.
+- Responsible for reaching fund-raising goals, including design and implementation of marketing plans to identify and recruit sponsors.

-- Attend Silicon Valley Leadership Group special events.
-The events range in size from 50 to 1,500 participants.
+- Provide staff support for organization-wide special events.
+Events can range in size from 50 to 1,500 attendees.